Defend your Nintendo Switch from the elements with these great cases

 - Takes up more space than other cases

-With storage for your Nintendo Switch and the accessories that come with it, this case is the overall best.

-Best Design: Funlab Snorlax Ultra Slim Case
+Best design: Funlab Faux Leather Case

 It's hard not to look at this case and instantly feel the urge to buy it.
-Pokémon fans, in particular, will no doubt be feeling the struggle.
-Its loveable design of our favorite snoring Pokémon, Snorlax, is appealing with its beautiful blue and white design and its cute little fangs.
+Animal Crossing fans, in particular, will no doubt be feeling the struggle.
+Its loveable design of the scheming tanuki, Tom Nook, is appealing against the sharp leather case.
 It's also easy to open and close, and the magnetic buttons keep the case from opening by itself.

-Regardless of its appealing design, the case's interior inner lining is made from smooth, protective leather that helps negate against fall, dust, and scratch damage.
+Regardless of its appealing design, the case's interior inner lining is made from smooth, protective faux leather that helps negate against possible fall, dust, and scratch damage to your Nintendo Switch.
 The exterior is waterproof, so you won't have to worry if this case gets a little wet.
 Everything is well protected.
 Of course, in comparison to hardshell cases, this may not be enough protection for you.

 However, if you're looking for a case that isn't bulky, the slim-fit (alongside the room to fit eight games inside) is appealing.
 All you need to do is slip the case into your bag, and it's small enough to fit into a handbag as well.